bbuck/ooj/README.md

 single library.
 Using **OOJ** you can create an **Enum**, **Interface** and **Class** by defining objects and calling the necessary functions.

+## Why OOJ?

+**Native object creation runs faster, it's possible to handle making classes and doing inheritance with native JavaScript so why would I use this library?**

+Well, that's a good question.
+And if native processes work for your needs then by all means - go with those methods.
+Also consider some similar styled methods like the `extend` method from Underscore.js which do a little bit of object creation.
+If you're using CoffeeScript or TypeScript then you have no need for OOJ, go enjoy your fancy JavaScript.

+So, if you've read this far by now you might be even more confused what purpose this library serves.
+Here's my reasons for creating it (and using it myself).
+OOJ provides a clean, clear and somewhat familiar object oriented method for defining classes.
+It also emulates Interfaces and Enums to provide some additional functionality aside from simple classes.
+Creating a class, and extend classes does run slower than native JavaScript, but only whent the script is loaded - which isn't that much of an impact on overall performance.

+Aside from the syntax it provides some other OO features that are harder to simulate without some work such as the ability to extend and implement previously defined classes.
+A proper `isInstanceOf` method (and for classes `isAssignableFrom`) which makes inheritance useful.
+The ability to call super methods from an overridden child method via `this.$super` and of course object creation chains to extended classes.

+So, **Why should you choose OOJ?** Well, because it's a simple API to define classes that can extend and implement in a more true to life OO method that you might be familiar with!
+It makes large object heavy projects much simpler!

+Just check out these examples of OOJ's features.

 ## Creating Enum Objects

 In order to create an Enum object you must define a `values` property as an array of names or name-value pairs.